ISO 45001 Occupational Health & Safety Management system

 Once you have received registration and been awarded your certificate, you can begin to advertise your success and promote your business.
 To maintain your registration, all you need to do is continue to use your OHS system.
 This will be periodically checked by your registrar to ensure that your OHS System continues to meet the requirements of the standard.

 Registration to ISO 45001 takes place when an accredited 3rd party visits an organization, assesses the management system and issues a certificate to show that the organization abides by to the principles set out in ISO 45001.

-Your OH&S Management Systems certificate is a sign of acceptability which saves you having to prove your quality standards to discriminating customers.
-ISO 45001 speaks an international language.
+Your OHS Management Systems certificate is a sign of acceptability which saves you having to prove your OHS standards to discriminating customers.
+ISO 45001speaks an international language.
 Once you are certified means, the certificate is valid for 3 years and it is subject to the completion of the annual surveillance audit.

 Why do I need registration?

-Gaining registration to ISO 45001 through various certification bodies will help your organization flourish.
-Whether you are looking to operate internationally or to expand locally to accommodate new business, ISO 45001 will help you demonstrate to customers that you have a commitment to OH&S.
+Gaining registration to ISO 45001 through an authentic certification body will help your organization flourish.
+Whether you are looking to operate internationally or to expand locally to accommodate new business, ISO 45001 will help you demonstrate to customers that you have a commitment to OHS.

 The regular assessment process will ensure you continually use, monitor and improve your processes.